~ a short story

 “Loosen up, Aze.”
 Jax let his finger from the trigger.
 Aze’s instincts heightened with the knowledge.
 Another opportunity.
 It stalled, Aze remained completely still, not a nano in motion.
 Still don’t understand.

-“All your memories, your training — your whole damn persona they programmed in — it’s in a box back at Internal.
+Jax continued with eyes rolling, “All your memories, your training — your whole damn persona they programmed in — it’s in a box back at Internal.
 In the servers.
 You are in the fucken’ cloud, Aze.
 There is no threat to you here with my weapon ‘primed for killing force.’
 You can’t really die, remember.”

 “The question stands.”

 “Put your phaser down, away from them.”
+Jax waved his off hand in between his partner and their arrested.

 Slowly, Aze lowered his weapon.